Note: this blog was originally published on September 2, 2022.

-Legendary race car driver Carroll Smith once said, "until we have established reliability, there is no sense at all in wasting time trying to make the thing go faster."
+Legendary race car driver Carroll Smith once said, "Until we have established reliability, there is no sense at all in wasting time trying to make the thing go faster."
 Even though he was referring to cars, the same goes for technology: no amount of code optimization or new features can replace stable systems.
 Unfortunately, much like race cars, it's hard to know that a system is unreliable until it blows a tire, the brakes stop working, or the steering wheel comes off the column.
-By that point, it's too late: you're panicking, you and other engineers are scrambling to fix the issue, and your users are angry.
+By then, it's too late: you're panicking, you and other engineers are scrambling to fix the issue, and your users are angry.

 The best way to prevent an incident like this is to prepare for it by testing your systems before they go into production.
-This means running tests explicitly designed to validate a system's reliability—in other words, how well you can trust it to remain available under less than ideal conditions.
+This means running tests explicitly designed to validate a system's reliability—in other words, how well you can trust it to remain available under less-than-ideal conditions.
 The challenge is knowing how to run these tests and which ones to run in the first place.

 Testing the reliability of cloud-native distributed systems